-In an ideal world, you world breeze through your todos and still have time to do everything you enjoy.
+In an ideal world, you world breeze through your to-do’s and still have time to do everything you enjoy.
 Unfortunately, many of us come home from working feeling discouraged because we wish that we could have gotten more done.
-Instead of beating yourself up for not getting enough done, start using these 15 productivity hacks to get everything you want, accomplished.
+Instead of beating yourself up for not getting enough done in 2020, start using these 15 productivity hacks to get everything you want, accomplished.

 1. Become a time management ninja using your Calendar.